PSDI-UK/aiida-gromacs/docs/source/user_guide/api_interface.rst

 editconf
 ++++++++

 The editconf calculation class supports all parameters that the native gromacs application would use, you can find those `here <https://manual.gromacs.org/current/onlinehelp/gmx-editconf.html>`__.
-Here is an example of how to script calling the editconf class with examples from the Lemkul Lysozyme tutorial.
+Here is an example of how to script calling the editconf class with examples from the Lemkul lysozyme tutorial.

 Required input files: